-As a mobile and internet service provider committed to security, we’d be remiss if we didn’t talk about how to stay safer on your phone.
+As an internet service provider committed to security, we’d be remiss if we didn’t talk about how to stay safer on your phone.

 Of course, this isn’t just limited to a number anymore.
 You can use fingerprint or face ID, patterns, and passwords — depending on your phone.
 While it can be annoying to unlock your phone just to read a text, don’t skip this step.

 Having some sort of barrier between your phone and the rest of the world means that someone who steals it (or a good Samaritan who finds it left behind on a table) can’t automatically access your contacts, saved addresses, banking information, and any other confidential information you’ve got stored on your phone.

 And not just the massive new systems that are rolled out every fall.
 Even the seemingly small software system updates offer important security patches.
 When developers find weak spots in their software, they create a patch and distribute that through a software update.
 Older systems are easier to hack, both because they’re less sophisticated and because hackers have had more time to find the weak spots.

 Enable automatic software updates and you can rest easy, knowing you’re staying safer and your phone is updating at a time you’re not using it.